LeviLJR/devstage/README.md

 And for the api, follow these steps:

-1.Change to the branch api:
+1. Change to the branch api:
     ```bash
     git checkout api
     ```